openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 OAuth Authorization Servers can add `verified_claims` to access tokens in JWT format or Token Introspection responses, either in plain JSON or JWT-protected format.

-An OP or AS MAY also include `verified_claims` in the beforementioned assertions as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [@!OpenID]).
+An OP or AS MAY also include `verified_claims` in the above assertions, whether they are access tokens or in Token Introspection responses, as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [@!OpenID]).

 In this case, every assertion provided by the external claims source MUST contain